Botox Injections: Purpose, Procedure, Risks and Results

 - blistering lesions thanks to Hailey-Hailey disease, a rare genetic disease

 However, confirming that Botox is safe and effective for off-label uses would require more research.
-Scientists must also establish the acceptable ways to deliver treatment in each case.
+Scientists must also establish acceptable ways to deliver treatment in each case.

 Clinicians use neurotoxin by diluting the powder in saline and injecting it directly into neuromuscular tissue.